keithstacy/ng2-sg-survey/README.md

-# ng2-quiz
+# ng2-sg-survey

-A general purpose quiz application developed in angular 6 that can be used for multiple purpose.
+A survey application developed in angular 8 that can be used for multiple purposes.
 +
-+For detailed documentation, please go to: https://www.codeproject.com/Articles/1167451/Quiz-Application-in-Angular

-### Please raise a pull request for any bug fix or if you have implemented a new feature and feel it is useful.